-Note: This page contains information about the side effects of dipivefrin ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name AK-Pro.
+Note: This document contains side effect information about dipivefrin ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name AK-Pro.

 Ocular side effects have included injection (6.5%), stinging (6%), and burning (6%).
 Follicular conjunctivitis and mydriasis have been reported rarely.
 Corneal vascularization or vesicles, eyelid ectropion, papillary conjunctivitis, blepharoconjunctivitis, macular edema, corneal toxicity (dendritic keratitis, punctate keratitis, or epitheliopathy), and blurred vision have also been reported.